 Added a new member to your field sales team?
 Read on to learn how you can get them up and running more quickly.

 So what can the sales manager do to make this process easier?
-There are a couple of areas where we feel you can make a difference:
+There are a few areas where you can make a difference:

 - Show them the territory